juyoh/BoomboxCart/README.md

 </ol>
 <p>Known Issues:</p>
 <ul>
-    <li>Singleplayer does NOT work at all.
+    <li>FIXED IN JUYOH'S FORK: Singleplayer does NOT work at all.
 Clicking "Host Game" and playing solo works though!</li>
     <li>Small stutter when audio is downloaded (longer video, longer stutter)</li>
 </ul>